Transporting Bedford 2020 is set to tackle congestion hot spots across Bedford.

 The first of our information leaflets and E Newsletters outlining the Transporting Bedford 2020 scheme was published in December 2017.
 You can see a copy of the leaflet here (PDF).
 The next information leaflet is scheduled for delivery in Sept/Oct 2018.

-This element of work will build upon and compliment smaller scale public realm works already completed and / or planned in areas, such as the Riverside Bedford development.
+This element of work will build upon and complement smaller scale public realm works already completed and / or planned in areas, such as the Riverside Bedford development.

 Ideas that are being looked at include the following :